Note that this documentation needs to be updated to the latest version.

 }

-First, the three components are mentioned, followed by two outputs to constraints to connect them in a pipeline fashion.
-Then, we introduce two qualities that expose metrics of interest to users or to a QRM.
-The BAC application has a Latency endToEnd
+constraints to connect them in a pipeline fashion.
+Then, we introduce two qualities that expose metrics of interest to users or to a quality- and resource manager.
+The BAC application has a latency endToEnd

-and a recQuality
+and a quality recQuality

-keyword are specified.
+keyword.
 With the from

 -clause they are set to be equal to required budgets of subcomponents.
-Later, when the platform is introduced which provides budgets, we will fulfill these requirements.
+Later, when the platform is introduced, which provides budgets, we will fulfill these requirements.

 The key component of the BAC platform is the Smart Camera, a machine vision system providing, in normal mode, image capturing and analysis.
-In advanced mode, it also extracts person IDs from captured images.
+In advanced mode, it also extracts person Ids from captured images.
 The Smart Camera is defined as follows.

 component SmartCamera {